 The Land of the Rising Sun, a stratovolcanic archipelago of 6,852 islands in the Pacific Ocean, defies the imagination.
-Few places on the planet provide such an intricate blend of east and west, and fewer blend the past, present and future so seamlessly.
+Few places on the planet provide such a seamless and intricate blend of past, present and future.
 From Buddhist temples, Shinto shrines, tea ceremonies, sumo tournaments, and beautifully-clad geisha to sleek shopping malls, high-tech gadgetry, delectable cuisine and awe-inspiring scenic wonders, Japan will forever be an enigma.

 So spellbinding is the tiny teardrop-shaped South East Asian island Sri Lanka, that Marco Polo once described Sri Lanka as the “finest island in all the world”.
 Once known as Ratna-Dweepa, meaning Gem Island, it is the much-celebrated jewel of the Indian Ocean.
 A holiday here will be complete with idyllic white-sand beaches, lush rainforests, elephant-filled national parks, wonderfully conserved temples, eight UNESCO-listed sites, and fabled tea plantations.